kazuhira-r/kuromoji-with-mecab-neologd-buildscript/README.md

 This script, perform the following processing.

 * Check the installation of MeCab, Installing MeCab in the current directory unless MeCab is not installed
-* Check the installation of MeCab, Installing mecab-ipadic in the current directory unless MeCab is not installed
 * Clone mecab-ipadic-NEologd
 * Generate a dictionary CSV(using libexec/make-mecab-ipadic-neologd.sh -L)
 * Clone Apache Lucene or Atilika Kuromoji source code